 If you have Public Bank’s internet banking service, please log on to www.pbebank.com.my for instruction and payment.
 Please click ‘Payment’, then ‘Bill Payment’ and select ‘UTAR-Bill Payment’ from the ‘Corporate Code’ drop-down menu.
 Enter the information printed on the physical UTAR Student Bill under ‘Bank Ref (1)’ and ‘Bank Ref (2)’ headings in the ‘Bank Reference 1’ and ‘Bank Reference 2’ fields respectively.
 You will be able to view more details of your student bill and to proceed for payment.

 Please take note that the bank takes 2 working day (including transaction day) to process the payment.
 A service fee will be charged by the Bank.

-If you withdraw from your programme of study before the commencement date of the programme, there will be a 70% refund of tuition fees and full refund of Caution Money.
+If you withdraw from your of study before the commencement date of the , there will be a 70% refund of tuition fees and full refund of Caution Money.

 If you have paid and registered on and after the commencement date of programme, there is no refund of all fees, except full refund of Caution Money - and also Bond Deposit for international students - upon withdrawal from your programme.

-Malaysian student: Yes, you can browse through our financial aid webpage for more information.
+Malaysian student: Yes, you can browse through financial aid website for more information.